zjeffreys/calcc/README.md

 -   `%` modulus (aka remainder)
 -   `sqrt` square root

-(You only need to support integers; we don't need to worry about floating point numbers.)
+(You only need to support integers; don't worry about floating point numbers.)

 ### Registers